dvdvideo1234/TrackAssemblyTool/readme.md

    concatenate all the fields.
 For the most expensive function "CacheQueryPiece", the request is done using the model, so in the statement it is substituted as an argument provided to "SQLCacheStmt(<hash>, <stmt>, <arguments>)" ).
-That way the base statement is stored once and formatted everytime it needs to be used.
+That way the base statement is stored once and formatted every time it needs to be used.

-Q: Hey, there is a textbox and a dropdown menu next to the "ExportDB" button.
+Q: Hey, there is a text-box and a drop-down menu next to the "ExportDB" button.
 What are these for ?
 A: Well, when a server owners set the "trackassembly_maxfruse" to a higher value, a slider appears.
    If the client has used many pieces during his/her routine, he/she cannot possibly locate the ones he/she needs, especially, when they are at the bottom of the list as "not frequently used" pieces.